 After evaluating the second-order correlation functions we can retrieve the probabilities of coincidence (labelled with $A$) and bunching (labelled with $B$) as follows:

 where the factor $1/2$ is used for taking into account the symmetry $t_2\leftrightarrow t_1$.
-Since the sensing protocol is designed for detecting only the time delay, we can define $\tau_{tot}=t_1+t_2$ and $\Delta t=t_2-t_1$, and we can integrate the probabilities over $\tau_{tot}$, obtaining
+Since the sensing protocol is designed for detecting only the time delay, we can define $\tau_{M}=(t_1+t_2)/2$ and $\Delta t=t_2-t_1$, and we can integrate the probabilities over $\tau_{M}$, obtaining

-By solving the integral, the probabilities in eq~\eqref{eq:probs} are,
+By solving the integral, the probabilities in Eq.~\eqref{eq:probs} are,

-where $C\pt{\Delta t}$ is the envelope defined as follows:
+where $C\pto{\Delta t}$ is the envelope defined as follows:

 If we take into account the efficiency of the detectors $\gamma\in\pq{0,1}$ (which is the same for both the detectors), it is possible to register events where 0 photons or only one photon is detected.
-By defining these probabilities respectively as $P_0$ and $P_1$ and by using eq.~\eqref{app:probt1t2}, we can write
+By defining these probabilities respectively as $P_0$ and $P_1$ and by using Eq.~\eqref{app:probt1t2}, we can write

-Therefore, integrating with respect to $\tau_{tot}$, the probabilities become
+Therefore, integrating with respect to $\tau_{M}$, the probabilities become

-Here, the one-photon event and the zero-photons event have a probability that depends only to the efficiency of the detectors.
-The two-photons event has a probability that is proportional to the square of the efficiency.
+Here, the one-photon event and the zero-photon event have a probability that depends only to the efficiency of the detectors.
+The two-photon event has a probability that is proportional to the square of the efficiency.

-\section{Evaluation of the quantum Fisher information in eq.~\ref{eq:bounds} and eq.~\ref{eq:QCRB}}
+\section{Evaluation of the quantum Fisher information in Eq.~\eqref{eq:bounds} and Eq.~\eqref{eq:QCRB}}